agude/agude.github.io/_posts/2018-05-20-my_phd_thesis.md

 The [Standard Model][sm] of particle physics is one of the most accurate theories humans have ever come up with, describing nature almost exactly as we observe it.
-Yet, for all its accuracy, we know it is still incomplete, and even pn the more complete areas there are regions where it is very difficult to calculate what will happen.
+Yet, for all its accuracy, we know it is still incomplete, and even in the more complete areas there are regions where it is very difficult to calculate what will happen.
 One of these regions is low energy [quantum chromodynamics (QCD)][qcd].
 This is the part of the theory that handles the interaction of [protons][p], [neutrons][n], the [quarks][q] that make them up,